akaufhold/sitepackage/README.md

-Sitepackage for the project "sitepackage"
+Default Sitepackage for new Typo3 Sites
 ==============================================================

 Add some explanation here.